nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 *For verification make a screenshot of your results.
 Remember, your changes are only local and do not persist.
 After closing the tab, window or browser your changes are gone.*

 1. Open any news website and change the headline into something funny.
-2. Openy any online shop and change any image.
+2. Open any online shop and change any image.

 ## Creating Accounts

 > Web developers are not alone.

 After a while you will see how huge our community is.
-We're having our own „newspapers“, question-and-answer (Q&A) platforms and space to colaborate, present and discuss our projects.
+We have our own „newspapers“, question-and-answer (Q&A), and platforms to colaborate, present and discuss our projects.
 And you're already right there.
 This is `GitHub`.
 It's *the place to be* for developers at all, not only web developers.